 We believe that T2MR can also address the significant unmet need associated with Lyme disease, a tick-borne illness that can cause prolonged neurological disease and musculoskeletal disease.
 For patients with Lyme disease, early diagnosis and appropriate treatment significantly reduces both the likelihood of developing neurological and musculoskeletal disorders, as well as the significant costs associated with treating these complications.
 Our product candidate, T2Lyme, will identify the bacteria that cause Lyme disease directly from the patient's blood, without the need for blood culture which, for the bacteria associated with Lyme disease, can take several weeks.
-Our Lyme product candidate is currently in development and we initiated a T2Lyme clinical trial in May 2018.
+Based on feedback from the FDA and the dynamics of the Lyme disease testing market, we currently believe that the most expeditious path for commercializing the T2Lyme panel is to offer the test with a single partner as a lab developed test.
+Our current goal is to have T2Lyme validated in a partner's lab for commercial launch.
+Due to the outbreak of the recent COVID-19 pandemic, we are not certain as to the timing of when this may be achieved.